 - v.
-A student whose ESGPA is less than 0.7 at the time of the academic standing assessment has failed the year and is required to withdraw for a period of at least one year, and may be considered for readmission only after one year. - vi.
-A student who is on Academic Probation under Regulation 18.c.i(1) or 18.c.i(2) at the time of assessment and does not fulfill all of their conditions of Academic Probation is required to withdraw for a period of at least one year and may be considered for readmission only after one year.
+A student whose ECGPA is less than 0.7 at the time of the academic standing assessment has failed the year and is required to withdraw for a period of at least one year, and may be considered for readmission only after one year. - vi.
+A student who is on Academic Probation under Regulation 18.d (i) at the time of assessment and does not fulfill all of their conditions of Academic Probation is required to withdraw for a period of at least one year and may be considered for readmission only after one year.
 The academic standing "Required to Withdraw for a minimum of one year" shall be placed on the student's transcript.